pablovegan/Python-tips-tools/README.md

 These docstrings can follow different conventions; one of the most popular one is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 I personally like it because it is very clear and compact (Numpy style, in contrast, occupies more lines).

-To create them in a fast and easy way, I use the autoDocstrings extension for VSCode.
+To create them in a fast and easy way, I use the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension for VSCode.
 Once our function is type annotated, we type `"""` and click in `Generate Docstrings`; it will automatically create the template using the annotated inputs and outputs of the function, as well as the exceptions raised.

 ## Tools